South Korean regions brush off outcry, mandate coronavirus testing for foreign workers

 So far 24,700 foreign workers have been tested, with one testing positive, the official said.

-Gyeonggi, the most populous province in South Korea, wrapped up two weeks of mandatory tested for hundreds of thousands of foreign workers on Monday.
+North Chungcheong province said its order applied only to foreign residents who visit other provinces.

-North Gyeongsang and Gangwon provinces, and Incheon city, have also had mandatory testing policies.
-Representatives there did not respond to requests for comment.
+Gangwon province and Incheon city dropped their mandates on Monday, a day before they were to expire.

-North Gyeongsang said in a statement last week it had found 11 positive patients among 13,034 foreigners tested.
+Gyeonggi, the most populous province in South Korea, wrapped up two weeks of mandatory testing for hundreds of thousands of foreign workers on Monday.

 Health officials have said the measures were needed to blunt a spike in infections among foreign residents.
 According to the Korea Disease Control and Prevention Agency (KDCA), foreigners accounted for more than 11% of all new cases across the country over the past week.